 - I set simple, attainable short-term goals in 4 main categories every week to stay motivated: water, food, rest, exercise.
 (These are key to weight loss and good health).

 Weekly Goal Example: 80 oz water a day, one salad and 2 fruits a day, 7 hours of sleep, 3 30-min workouts a week.
 That way, I am focusing on things I can control; I feel in control, not overwhelmed and not a slave to the scale.
 (I do weigh in once a week and measure myself every 5-10 weeks to track my progress.)
 If the goals become too easy, increase them.
-For example- increase daily water intake and leave everything else the same.
+For example- increase daily water intake and leave everything else the same.- Have a way to be held accountable.
+I do weekly update videos on youtube (there's a great supportive weight loss community there, and it's free!) and sometimes post my workouts and pictures of my meals to twitter.
+Tell somebody.
+Keep a journal.
+Anything to track your progress or where you are going wrong.

 - Look for motivation and tips.
 There is so much free support out there if you know where to look for it.
 You Tube has a ton of workout videos, cooking recipes and other people like me who are documenting their weight loss journey.
 They have different ways of losing it; some do grocery hauls and have blogs too.
 Here are a few other resources out there.